Asamartino/Rust/Rustlings and Summary of The Rust Programming Language/Chapter 16 Fearless Concurrency/README.md

 # Summary of chapter 16

 The Rust team discovered that ownership and type systems are a powerful set of tools to help manage memory safety and concurrency problems.
-By using them may concurrency errors become compile-time errors  fearless concurrency.
+By using them may concurrency errors become compile-time errors -> fearless concurrency.

-**Threads**: provide a way to split a program into multiple independent tasks that can be executed concurrently, potentially speeding up the program execution but also adds complexity.
+**Threads**: provide a way to split a program into multiple independent tasks that can be executed concurrently, potentially speeding up the program execution but also adds complexity.\
-Rust standard library only provides an implementation of 1:1 threading.
+Rust standard library only provides an implementation of 1:1 threading ->many concurrency solutions are implemented as crates -> search online for the current state of the art.
 - To create a new thread:
     ```rust
     use std::thread;